TheVikramaditya/django_backend/readme.md

     to create a backup file

         >>sudo docker-compose -f local.yml exec postgres backup , here postgres is a service name

+        NOTE = now we might be wondering how backup is able to call directly without diving in folders containing this script , its because if we will look dockerfile inside postgres then the files of maintenance folder is moved to /user/local/bin and we can execute any file directly if the file is inside this path /user/local/bin

     to list backup files

-        >>sudo docker-compose -f local.yml exec postgres backups
+        >>sudo docker-compose -f local.yml exec postgres backups when we will go inside postgres container then a folder has been created with the name of backups

     to restore database